desiFish/Smart-Aquarium-V3.1/README.md

 The system provides a simple backup and restore feature for your convenience:

 - **Backup:** Click the Backup button on the Settings page to save all current configuration data (including WiFi, NTP, static IP, relay names, schedules, and more) to your PC or smartphone as a single file.
+The backup file will be named as `aquariumBackup<date>.json` (e.g., `aquariumBackup30062025.json`).
 This is highly recommended before performing any software or hardware updates.

 - **Restore:** To restore, simply select your backup file using the Restore option on the Settings page.
 The system will restore everything—literally all your previous settings and configuration will be reinstated automatically.